dailybruin/the-stack/_posts/2020-05-10-covid-model.md

 # Conclusion

-As of May 10, there are over 1.3 million confirmed cases and over 80,000 deaths in the U.S. In LA County, there are over 31,600 confirmed cases and over 1,500 deaths.
+As of May 11, there are over 1.3 million confirmed cases and over 80,000 deaths in the U.S. In LA County, there are over 32,00 confirmed cases and over 1,500 deaths.
+LA County is offering free coronavirus tests for all residents and working to test up to 10,000 people every day, with each site capable of running 100 to 500 tests per day.
 Up to one in four COVID-19 patients may remain asymptomatic and never quarantine.
 Asymptomatic carriers may therefore be more likely to spread the virus than those who show symptoms, get tested and quarantine themselves.
 It is crucial to practice social distancing, wash hands and wear a cloth mask to prevent the virus from spreading, according to the CDC.

 UCLA is a large school with a very well-connected student network posing numerous challenges for reopening the university in Fall.

 For more updates on coronavirus news relevant to UCLA, visit the [Daily Bruin’s coronavirus thread](https://features.dailybruin.com/2020/covid-19/).
 For more information about how students have been affected by the pandemic, visit the Daily Bruin’s “[Unfinished Stories](https://covidstories.dailybruin.com/)” project.
+To schedule a free COVID-19 test in LA County or learn more about testing, [click here](https://lacovidprod.service-now.com/rrs?id=rrs_apply).
 More information about the coronavirus and COVID-19 from [UCLA Health](https://www.uclahealth.org/coronavirus) can be found here.

 # More on Stochastic Block Models